shivamchadha/CNNs-First-Layer/README.md

 <p align="center" style="text-align: center;">Examples of fitting the formula to different networks trained on different datasets (correlation in parenthesis).
 Overall, the formula captures the trend learned in the first layer of the networks.</p>

 # Code
-This repository contains two notebooks - one for fitting the theoretical profile to energy profiles of trained CNNs, and the other for comparing true and random label trained models.
+This repository contains three notebooks - one for fitting the theoretical profile to energy profiles of trained CNNs, one for the other for comparing true and random label trained models, and one for our reproduction.
 The utils file contains code for calculating the energy profile.
+We add pca.py to calcualte pca seprately, and one pdf of our summary of the paper.

 # Citation
 ```
+Please cite the original authors of the paper:

 @InProceedings{pmlr-v202-chowers23a,
   title = 	 {What do {CNN}s Learn in the First Layer and Why? {A} Linear Systems Perspective},